Carl Albert Center: Activities and programs

 The Center promotes academic inquiry into the history, structure and leadership of the Congress, the relationship between citizens and the Congress, and the processes of policy-making with other institutions in the American political system.
 Over the years, the Center has hosted national conferences for scholars including the Congress and History Conference in 2016.
 In addition, the Center is a founding member of the Association of Centers for the Study of Congress – the premier national collaboration preserving historical material on the Congress.

 Since 1983, the Center has hosted the biennial Julian J. Rothbaum Distinguished Lecture in Representative Government, which focuses on the health of representative institutions in the United States and emphasizes the importance of participation by private citizens in public affairs.
-The Rothbaum lectures have featured the nation’s most distinguished political scientists and statespersons including Pulitzer Prize-winning historian Jack N. Rakove and Harvard University professor Thomas E. Patterson.
+The Rothbaum lectures have featured the nation’s most distinguished political scientists and statespersons including Pulitzer Prize-winning historian Jack N. Rakove, Harvard University professor Thomas E. Patterson, Harvard University professor Daniel Carpenter, Stanford University professor Bruce E. Cain, Duke University professor D. Sunshine Hillygus and Princeton University professor Frances Lee.
 The lectures, suitably revised and extended, are individually published as a book by the University of Oklahoma Press.

+The Carl Albert Center is also home to the Josh Lee Lecture Series.
+The lecture series honors notable Oklahoman Joshua Bryan Lee (1892 - 1967) who led the University's public speaking department from 1919 to 1934, where his students included Carl Albert and Mike Monroney.
+Lee was also elected to the U.S. House of Representatives in 1934 and to the U.S. Senate in 1936.
+The lecture was delivered in 2022 by political analyst David Wasserman and 2024 by Princeton University history professor Julian E. Zelizer.